grant-king/ML_progress/log.md

 **Today's Progress:** Continued Statistical Thinking at DataCamp.
 Started investigating side project to add to *Transcription*.

 **Thoughts:** Wanted to work on Transcription but ran out of time today.
 Almost through the first half of Statistical Thinking.
 After the second half I will be very excited to jump into the ML tutorials at DataCamp and elsewhere.

 **Link to work:**

+Day 31: August 1, 2018

+**Today's Progress:** Briefly worked on Statistical Thinking at DataCamp.
+Watched some Siraj on different cloud providers and their services.

+**Thoughts:** Sluggish on the Statistical Thinking today but very close to through.
+Siraj has some new videos on cloud providers.
+I had been keeping an eye on PC parts that might go into an ML build but am very glad to see that all extra computational power can be outsourced.
+Siraj videos covered some of the many Google Cloud services and AWS.
+I have also recently seen him do some things with FloydHub, which is apparently better for beginners so probably where I will start.

+**Link to work:**

 <!---